HSLdevcom/OpenTripPlanner-data-container/README.md

 - `router:store` stores the new data in storage (which can be a mounted storage volume).

 - `router:storeForPrebuiltStreetGraphDataBuild` stores the new data in storage (which can be a mounted storage volume).
-Also copies the `report` directory from the street only build to the output directory under the name `osm-report`.
+Also copies the `report` directory from the street only build to the output directory under the name `street-report`.

 - `deploy.sh` deploys a new opentripplanner-data-server image with the `DOCKER_TAG` env variable (default `v3`) postfixed with the router name, and pushes the image to Dockerhub.<p>